egeloen/ivory-ordered-form/doc/usage.md

 # Usage

-Before starting, if you're not already familiar with the Symfony2 form component, I recommend you to read this [documentation](http://symfony.com/doc/current/components/form/introduction.html).
+Before starting, if you're not already familiar with the Symfony form component, I recommend you to read this [documentation](http://symfony.com/doc/current/components/form/introduction.html).

 ## Set up

 ### Default orderer

-To make the library working, you need to set up the Symfony2 form component the right way:
+To make the library working, you need to set up the Symfony form component the right way:

 ``` php
 use Symfony\Component\Form\Forms;